Sitecore Content SDK – Clean, Fast, Developer-First Content Delivery for XM Cloud

 Here’s why the Content SDK is quickly becoming the go-to choice for headless, content-driven applications:

-1. Pure REST API Access
+1. Headless-Ready API Access

 4. Multisite & Multilingual Support